nanstey/quadratic-gatsby/content/sections/Education.md

 anchor: "Education"
 header: "Education Programs"
 subheader: "Learn.
 Create.
 Thrive."
+contents: [
-paragraph: "Our STEM programs help prepare kids for a variety of educational and career paths.
-We offer a variety of programs that emphasize hands-on activities for learning to help kids explore subjects and questions in new and unique ways.
-At the studio we are focused on providing an environment that will nurture and support all types of learners thanks to our dedicated and experienced instructors.
-The world today continues to become more and more technological dependent and we are here to help build and strengthen your young learner’s knowledge in this area.
-Help your kid prepare for the future!
+  "Our STEM programs help prepare kids for a variety of educational and career paths.
+We offer a variety of programs that emphasize hands-on activities for learning to help kids explore subjects and questions in new and unique ways.", "At the studio we are focused on providing an environment that will nurture and support all types of learners thanks to our dedicated and experienced instructors.", "The world today continues to become more and more technological dependent and we are here to help build and strengthen your young learner’s knowledge in this area.
+Help your kid prepare for the future!"
-"
+]
 programs: [
   {
     header: "Lego Robotics",